 Loaded Baked Potato Soup

-Every bowl of Loaded Baked Potato Soup has all the delicious stuff you’d put on a baked potato, and it’s ready to devour in under an hour.
+Every bowl of hearty Loaded Baked Potato Soup has all the delicious toppings you’d put on an actual baked potato.
+It's creamy, satisfying, and ready to devour in under an hour.

 Prep Time 10 minutes